 There are many types of travellers you meet along the way and the more you travel, the more you realize that some are specific to certain areas of the world, with the characteristics of each location attracting certain people on a quest to satisfy certain urges that are frowned upon back home.
 In Asia these are a very well known, but South America is a very different animal and attracts some very special groups of people.

-Every example given was recounted to us by fellow travellers on a long distance bus journey from Huacachina (Ica) to Cusco.
+Every example given was recounted to us by fellow travelers on a long-distance bus journey from Huacachina (Ica) to Cusco.

 1. The couple

 We’ve all come across the ‘couple travellers’ on our journeys and they usually reside at either end of the social spectrum.

 There are the couples who are travelling only to be with each other, perhaps they have been together for a while and are looking for new experiences together or may even want to test the strength of their relationship; travel shows a person’s true colours by putting every aspect of your being into a situation where you need to perform – decision making; fatigue; social engagement; tolerance…All of which can bring to light both strengths and cracks in a relationship.
 These couples are not necessarily anti-social, but they are less likely to actively seek out new people as they’re perfectly happen sharing their time and experiences with each other.
 Private rooms are essential!

 The second group are travelling together, yet are actively enthusiastic about meeting new people and joining in with larger social groups.
 This almost completely contradicts the first couple, most likely due to their combined personality types and motivations for travel.
 They have been together for quite a while, long enough to be completely comfortable with each other and with little or no need to test the strength of their bonds.
 You often meet them individually, as they have split paths temporarily to pursue individual interests.
 They can even be found sleeping in separate beds in dorm rooms out of a willingness meet new people!